NIH whistleblower details clash over childhood vaccines with Trump administration: "We became inconvenient"

 Marrazzo objected to the leadership's "censorship of scientific research and their subordination of scientific integrity to unscientific and unsupported policy preferences," her complaint says, noting that she specifically objected to the administration's "hostility towards vaccines and its abrupt cancellation of grants and clinical trials for political reasons."

-Senior federal health officials removed Marrazzo from her position on March 31, the complaint alleges, in "a blatant act of retaliation," noting that she was placed on involuntary administrative leave and told she would be transferred to the Indian Health Service.
+Senior federal health officials removed Marrazzo from her position on March 31, the complaint alleges, in "a blatant act of retaliation," noting that she was placed on involuntary administrative leave and told she would be transferred to the Indian Health Service, an agency within HHS.
 In the complaint, Marrazzo wrote that she would like to be reinstated to her position if the Office of Special Counsel finds that a prohibited personnel practice took place.

 Former NIH official calls RFK Jr. "dangerous"